chromium/chromium/docs/contributing.md

 ## Legal stuff

-All contributors must complete the contributor license agreement.
+All contributors must have valid Gerrit/Google accounts (which means you must be [old enough to manage your own account](https://support.google.com/accounts/answer/1350409)) and complete the contributor license agreement.

 For individual contributors, please complete the [Individual Contributor License Agreement][individual-cla] online.
 Corporate contributors must fill out the [Corporate Contributor License Agreement][corporate-cla] and send it to us as described on that page.